-Judge Stith is married to fellow attorney Donald G. Scott, who also served as a law clerk for the Supreme Court of Missouri before beginning practice in Kansas City.
-He is a partner at McDowell, Rice, Smith & Gaar, P.C. in Kansas City.
-They have three daughters.
+Judge Stith comes from a law-oriented family.
+She is married to fellow attorney Donald G. Scott, who also served as a law clerk for the Supreme Court of Missouri and is a partner at McDowell, Rice, Smith & Gaar, P.C. in Kansas City.
+The couple has three daughters.
+Judge Stith's brother, Richard T. Stith III, and sister, Kate Stith Cabranes, are law professors; her sister, Rebecca See Stith, is a senior litigation attorney with the EEOC.

-Governor Bob Holden appointed Judge Stith to the Supreme Court March 7, 2001.
+Governor Bob Holden appointed Judge Stith to the Supreme Court of Missouri on March 7, 2001.
+She was retained at the November 2002 election and is the second woman in Missouri history to serve on the state's Supreme Court.

-John C. Holstein Judge of the Supreme Court
+Richard B. Teitelman Judge of the Supreme Court